ARM-software/CMSIS-DSP/ComputeGraph/documentation/example1.md

        CHECKERROR;
 ```

 `CHECKERROR` is a macro defined in `Sched.h`.
 It is just testing if `cgStaticError< 0` and breaking out of the loop if it is the case.
+This can be redefined by the user.

 Since an application may want to use several SDF graphs, the name of the `sched` and `customInit` functions can be customized in the `configuration` object on the Python side: